SanderJBouwman/shiniertreecheckbox/readme.md

 ### States
-Currently ... adding more states in R is not supported.
-However, you can add more states by editing the JS module (TreeCheckbox.defaultStates).
+Adding custom states via R is not currently supported.
+However, you can extend the available states by editing the JavaScript module (`TreeCheckbox.defaultStates`).
-The default available states are: "include" and "checkbox".
+The default states available are: _"include"_ and _"checkbox."_

 ### Callbacks
-Callbacks are an important part of the TreeCheckbox component.
-They allow you to respond to events that occur in the component, such as when the tree is updated or when a label is clicked.
+Callbacks are a crucial part of the TreeCheckbox component, allowing you to respond to various events within the component.
+Such as when a certain item is clicked or a label is clicked.

 #### Update Callback
 As the component is written in JS but we use R Shiny we made a custom callback function to report the changes to the server side.
 For this we use the updateCallback option.
 It is possible to overwrite this parameter.
 The default code is: